YorkUCVIL/VCC/README.md

 # Data Preparation
 - Download ImageNet from http://image-net.org/download
-- 20 sets of random images from the Broden dataset are located in data/random* folders
+- 20 sets of random images from the Broden dataset are located in data/random* folders.
+More sets of random images will improve the statistical significance of the results when pruning VCC edges.

 # VCC Generation
 To generate VCC for a model, dataset and target class, use the following command and launch run_vcc.py: